equaleyes/Injector/README.md

 ![Injector Logo](http://i.imgur.com/QDhSvvm.png)
-An Android library for fas binding of views and their OnClick events
+An Android library for fast binding of views and their OnClick events

 ### Using Injector: